 All of our projects meet an ethical policy, which means we do not operate in markets which we do not perceive as ethically sound.
 Over the years, our staff build up a lengthy track record of creating the future in all sorts of worthwhile fields.

 Employees have the opportunity to give some of their salary to charities of their choice using a Payroll Giving scheme.
 This means that charities get more of the money for good causes because it is more tax efficient than giving to charity after you have been paid.
-We are proud to have been awarded the Gold Quality Mark by the Give All organisation.
+We are proud to have been awarded the Platinum Quality Mark by the Give All organisation.

 We also believe very much in outreach activities that educate and inspire the next generation of engineers and scientists.

 For example, we have hosted a number of male and female engineering degree students for three-month summer internships.
 They can have the opportunity to deliver their own stream of work on a major consultancy project as one of the project team.
 We hope the experience inspires them to embark on a career in engineering consultancy.

 We support the Year in Industry Scheme every year, in which talented young people with good STEM A-levels become a trainee consultant before going to university.